-3 Checking the automatic brake
+3 Checking the inertia brake release

 Hold the chain saw over a stump or other firm object.
 Let go of the front handle so that the bar falls onto the stump.

 4 Checking the brake trigger

 Start the chain saw and place it on firm ground.
 Make sure the chain does not touch the ground or any other object.